Kurento/kurento/source/glossary.rst

    Sink, Media
        A :index:`Media Sink <single: Media; Sink>` is a MediaPad that outputs a Media Stream.
-       Data streams from a MediaSource pad to another element’s MediaSink pad.
+       Data streams from a MediaSource pad to another element's MediaSink pad.

    SIP
        Session Initiation Protocol (SIP) is a :term:`signaling plane` protocol widely used for controlling multimedia communication sessions such as voice and video calls over Internet Protocol (IP) networks.
 SIP works in conjunction with several other application layer protocols: